Author: Gavin Lloyd / Editor: Gavin Lloyd / Reviewer: Grace McKay / Codes: C3AP6, RC1, RC2, RP1, RP8, SLO3, SLO6 / Published: 21/02/2020

 - Recognising the need for ventilation and delivering this effectively

-Look at Fig 1, a sagittal view of the adult airway from the mouth and nasal cavities to the trachea.
-Partial or complete obstruction can occur at any point.
-Any patient with a lowered conscious level is vulnerable to airway obstruction, purely through relaxation of smooth muscle occlusion of the nasopharynx by the soft palate, the oropharynx by the tongue and the laryngopharynx by the epiglottis.
+Patients with a reduced conscious level are vulnerable to airway obstruction through relaxation of their smooth muscle.
+Relaxed smooth muscle causes: occlusion of the nasopharynx by the soft palate, occlusion of the oropharynx by the tongue and occlusion of the laryngopharynx by the epiglottis.

 |In the lumen||In the wall||From outside the airway|